List of social sciences awards

 This list of social sciences awards is an index to articles about notable awards given for contributions to social sciences in general.
-It excludes LGBT-related awards and awards for anthropology, archaeology, economics, geography, history, Information science, politics and political science, psychology and sociology, which are covered by separate lists.
+It excludes LGBTQ-related awards and awards for anthropology, archaeology, economics, geography, history, Information science, politics and political science, psychology and sociology, which are covered by separate lists.
 The list is organized by the country of the sponsoring organization, but awards may be given to people from other countries.